rusthub-org/kids/README.md

-# PieXue | 丿雪
+# KouSun | 蔻隼

 [中文](./README-ZH.md)

-[PieXue | 丿雪](https://piexue.com) aims to build a multi-language CMS(Content Management System) based on Rust Web stacks, with long-term upgrade and maintenance.
+[KouSun | 蔻隼](https://kousun.com) aims to build a multi-language CMS(Content Management System) based on Rust Web stacks, with long-term upgrade and maintenance.

-At present, [demo site - piexue.com](https://piexue.com) is an aggregation site for projects, developers & teams, which gathered some part-time information required by the employers.
+At present, [demo site - kousun.com](https://kousun.com) is an aggregation site for projects, developers & teams, which gathered some part-time information required by the employers.
 It's an Internet Intelligent Matchmaking Service Platform with complete and free services, which aims to match the projects and developers.

 See also:
 - https://github.com/zzy/tide-async-graphql-mongodb - Clean boilerplate for graphql services, wasm/yew & handlebars frontend.